 No Bake Cookies Recipe

-So the other day, Mini Chef was being rather insistent about baking some cookies.
-He might eat clean, but he’s got his Mama’s sweet tooth.
-And while I try to temper that with plenty of veggies, whole grains, and lean meats, there’s just no denying he’s my kid when he gets his mindset on a treat.
-So I finally relented.
+Mini Chef was being rather insistent about baking some cookies.
+He might eat clean, but he’s got his Mama’s sweet tooth, and while I try to temper that with plenty of veggies, whole grains, and lean meats, there’s just no denying he’s my kid when he gets his mind set on a treat.
+So, I finally relented.

-I would have to say that of all the desserts I’ve posted on this blog and in my dessert cookbook, these cookies would have to fall somewhere in the top 3.
+I would have to say that of all the desserts I’ve posted on this blog, these cookies would have to be in the top three.

 Seriously, don’t make these if you don’t have people around to help you eat them.